intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 a prediction of the next timestep based on the prediction we made from the previous timestep.

-Input for RecurrentDecoder has to be batch x ???(depends on cell type) without time information.
+Input for RecurrentDecoder has to be batch x recoderShape without time information.

 During training, input at t(i) is output at t(i-1), input at t(0) is user input.

-Output for RecurrentDecoder has to be batch x outputLen???(depends on cell type).
+Output for RecurrentDecoder has to be batch x outputLen x shape.

 With RecurrentDecoder, inputsize and hiddensize of the cell must be the same.